fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Commands2/README.md

 I have now also been able to set up printing of the parsed data for a person.
 This includes discarding the spaces after the keyword using omit[+space]

+I have now extended this to parse the event information from define statements and store the results in a map indexed on the name,

+This will be needed for the next stage of decoding when statements.

 This file only runs on the Arduino NANO RP2040 connect.